Appendix A

 longshot penalty: A longshot penalty is the penalty that you take for attacking outside of a weapon’s close range.
 It is normally a -4 accuracy penalty.
 For details, see Weapon Range Limits.

 magic source: A magic source defines where a creature’s mystic spheres come from.
 There are four magic sources: arcane, divine, nature, and pact.
-Sorcerers and wizards cast arcane spells, clerics and paladins cast divine spells, druids cast nature spells, and warlocks cast pact spells.
+Sorcerers and wizards cast arcane spells, clerics and paladins cast divine spells, druids cast nature spells, and votives cast pact spells.

 magical power: Your magical power is your power with magical ✨ abilities.
 It is typically equal to half your level + your Willpower.
 For details, see Power.

-maneuver: A maneuver is a type mundane ability that some classes grant access to through particular combat styles.
+maneuver: A maneuver is a type of mundane ability that some classes grant access to through particular combat styles.
 For details, see Combat Styles.

 manufactured weapon: A manufactured weapon is a weapon that is external to its user’s body.
 A natural weapon is not a manufactured weapon.
 Some abilities affect or require manufactured weapons instead of natural weapons.

-metallic: A creature is considered metallic if it is wearing metal armor or otherwise carrying a significant amount of exposed metal.
+metallic: A creature is metallic if it is wearing metal armor or otherwise carrying a significant amount of exposed metal.
 This includes any body armor with a metal material type.
 It also includes exposed metal objects or parts of objects that are no more than two size categories smaller than the creature.
 This includes most weapons with any metallic components.
 It does not include creatures who have small amounts of metal safely stowed in larger containers, such as a common amount of coins or metallic tools stowed in a coin purse or backpack.

 miss chance: If you have a miss chance with an attack, you have a random chance to miss with the attack.
 You roll the miss chance first, and if it causes you to miss, you do not roll an ordinary attack roll.
 In general, only targeted attacks can have a miss chance.
 If you have multiple miss chances, only the highest one applies.